Vilas317/MailPilot-AI-Mail-Assistant/README.md

 # 📌 Project Overview

-Processity Mail AI is an intelligent email client that combines Gmail with AI-powered productivity features.
+MailPilot AI Mail Assistant is an intelligent email client that combines Gmail with AI-powered productivity features.

 Users can securely authenticate with their Google account, browse inbox and sent emails, compose new emails, and interact with an AI assistant using natural language.